 For decades, Colombia was governed by a right wing that maintained a foreign policy strongly aligned with the United States.
 For years, the northern country financed Plan Colombia to fight drug trafficking and insurgency.
 After the peace accords in Havana, Washington backed Bogotá under the name Paz Colombia.

 It is in this new context that opens with the investiture of Petro that Fernández was hopeful.
 “We need an active Colombia on the path of Latin American integration.”
-And surely the reestablishment of relations between Colombia and Venezuela is part of the way, after years of estrangement between two countries that share 2,200 kilometers of border.
+And surely the reestablishment of relations between Colombia and Venezuela is part of the way, following years of estrangement between two countries that share 2,200 kilometers of border.

 Fernández invited the new Colombian president to make an official visit to Argentina in the coming months.
 A meeting of CELAC foreign ministers is scheduled for October and a summit of presidents for December.